top of page

 Golden Triangle

-The Golden Triangle is a different notion than the triangles before, and it can also be found very often in visual arts.
+Amongst the most important photography secrets is the Golden Triangle.
+A different notion than the triangles before, and it can also be found very often in visual arts.
 It will be helpful for you, in general, to find great images (painting, photography, illustration) and try to deconstruct them to find these guidelines mentioned here.

-You can use these triangles in different ways.
+You can use this composition technique in different ways.
 You can include your image's elements in one of those triangles, or you can have your elements placed across these lines.
 The points where these lines intersect are visually strong areas, so you can use them by placing the focal point of your image on one of them.
 Remember that you can also use implied lines along these compositional lines (for example, direction of sight).
-Finally, keep in mind, that these lines are for you to use as a guide, so it is not necessary for them to be perfect there, but only implied.
+Finally, keep in mind, that these lines are for you to use as a guide, so they don't need to be perfect there, but only implied.

 An application of the Golden Triangle